Don025/WebDevChallenge/README.md

 # WebDevChallenge
-This Repo include all the Web Development challenge that are uploaded in linkedin.
+This repository includes all the web development challenges that I’ve completed and shared on my LinkedIn page.